simonvreeman/simonvreeman.github.io/README.md

 ## Cookies
 Google Analytics will place one cookie with a unique user ID.

 Irregularly I will A/B test some stuff on vreeman.com and I use cookies for that too.
 I don't use an A/B testing tool.
-Just my own script that is loaded via Google Tag Manager.
+Just [my own script](https://github.com/simonvreeman/A-B-testing-with-Google-Tag-Manager) that is loaded via Google Tag Manager.

 ## Licenses
-Text is licensed under [Creative Commons Attribution 4.0 Unported License](http://creativecommons.org/licenses/by/4.0/) The code is licensed und MIT.
+Text is licensed under [Creative Commons Attribution 4.0 Unported License](http://creativecommons.org/licenses/by/4.0/).

+The code is licensed und MIT.

 ### The MIT License (MIT)